WilliamQLiu/data-onboarding/R_basics.md

 *  __Partial eta squared (aka partial n^2)__ is an effect size measure for _ANCOVA_ (kinda similar to _eta squared (n^2)_ in _ANOVA_ or _r^2_).
 This differs from _eta squared_ in that it looks not at the proportion of total variance that a variable explains, but at the proportion of variance that a variable explains that is not explained by other variables in the analysis.

-### Factorial ANOVA
+### Factorial ANOVA (Independent Factorial Design, Repeated Measures Factorial Design, Mixed Design)
 _ANOVA_ and _ANCOVA_ looks at differences between groups with only a single independent variable (i.e. just one variable being manipulated).  _Factorial ANOVA_ looks at differences between groups with two or more independent variables.
 When there are two or more independent variables, it is __factorial design__ (because sometimes variables are known as _factors_).
 There are multiple types of this design including:
-    -  __independent factorial design__ - there are several independent variables and each has been measured using different entities (_between groups_)
+    -  __independent factorial design__ - there are several independent variables and each has been measured using different entities
     -  __repeated-measures (related) factorial design__ - there are several independent variables measured, but the same entities have been used in all conditions
     -  __mixed design__ - several independent variables have been measured, some have been measured with different entities and some used the same entities

-_ANOVA naming convention_ - The names of _ANOVA_s can seem confusing, but are easy to break down.
+__ANOVA naming convention__ - The names of _ANOVA_s can seem confusing, but are easy to break down.
 We're simply saying how many independent variables and how they were measured.
 This means:
 1. The quantity of independent variables (e.g. one independent variable translates to 'one-way independent')
 2. Are the people being measured the same or different participants?
-    - If the same participants, we say _repeated measures_
+    - If the same participants, we say __repeated measures__
-    - If different participants, we say _independent_
+    - If different participants, we say __independent__
-    - If there are two or more independent variables, then it's possible some variables use the same participants while others use different participants so we say _mixed_
+    - If there are two or more independent variables, then it's possible some variables use the same participants while others use different participants so we say __mixed__

-## Independent Factorial Design (GLM 3)
+## Independent Factorial Design ANOVA (GLM 3)
 An example of _Factorial ANOVA_ using two independent variables is looking at the effects of alcohol on mate selection at nightclubs.
 The hypothesis was that after alcohol has been consumed (the first independent variable), subjective perceptions of physical attractiveness would become more inaccurate.
 Say we're also interested if this effect is different for men and women (this is the second independent variable).
 We break groups into gender (male, female), drinks (none, 2 pints, 4 pints), and measured based off an independent assessment of attractiveness (say 1 to 100).
-*  A _Two-way ANOVA_ is very similar to a _One-way ANOVA_ with the exception that in a _Two-way ANOVA_ the variance that is explained by the experiment (_SSm) is broken down into the following:
+*  Calculations for a _Two-way ANOVA_ is very similar to a _One-way ANOVA_ with the exception that in a _Two-way ANOVA_ the variance that is explained by the experiment (_SSm_) is broken down into the following:
     -  _SSa (aka main effect of variable A)_ is the variance explained by Variable A
     -  _SSb (aka main effect of variable B)_ - is the variance explained by Variable B
     -  _SSa*b (aka the interaction effect)_ - is the variance explained by the interaction of Variable A and Variable B